Operation Tehran: Mossad Women Undercover in Iran

 woman with gun

-Mossad’s female agents operate undercover in Iran as part of Israel’s most important missions, a new book reveals.
+Mossad’s female agents operate undercover in Iran as part of the spy agency’s most important missions, an Israeli book reveals.
 These highly trained operatives engage in intelligence gathering and surveillance work deep in enemy territory.

 Mossad women were also involved in breaking into top secret sites and in assassination missions, the book says.